U8NWXD/oppia-wiki/Debug-backend-tests.md

 ...
 ```

 Notice that the `HELLO THERE` output appears above the summary of tests.
-Also notice that it appears twice.
-This is a bug that will soon be fixed by [#13886](https://github.com/oppia/oppia/pull/13886).

 ## Use the Python debugger